Digital Payments in Bangladesh: A Road to Growth and Stability

 New Policies and Innovations in the Digital Payment Ecosystem

-The pandemic has forced all stakeholders to rethink the digital ecosystem and as a result many new policies and changes have come about in the pandemic that have affected the ecosystem in both positive and negative ways.
+The pandemic has forced all stakeholders to rethink the digital ecosystem and as a result, many new policies and changes have come about during the pandemic that has affected the ecosystem in both positive and negative ways.

 The government of Bangladesh estimates that around 7.7% of the country’s population makes payments through mobile financial services as of 2020.
 There is massive room for growth in this sector as there are many areas that can benefit from such services.
 The government has taken quite a few steps to facilitate such services.

-- Disbursing Cash Aids through Mobile Financial Services: The government disbursed BDT 2,500 each among 50 lakh distressed families in the country using Bkash, the country’s leading MFS provider.
-The recipients did not need to pay the cash out fees and NID verification was used to ensure that the right people got the money.
-This initiative brought more users in the ecosystem and demonstrated large-scale trust in the system, boosting confidence in MFS to all present and future stakeholders.
+Disbursing Cash Aids through Mobile Financial Services: The government disbursed BDT 2,500 each among 50 lakh distressed families in the country using Bkash, the country’s leading MFS provider.
+The recipients did not need to pay the cash-out fees and NID verification was used to ensure that the right people got the money.
+This initiative brought more users into the ecosystem and demonstrated large-scale trust in the system, boosting confidence in MFS among all present and future stakeholders.

-- Micro Merchant Support: Bangladesh bank has banks, MFS and payment services to open retail accounts of micro merchants.
+Micro Merchant Support: Bangladesh bank has banks, MFS, and payment services to open retail accounts for micro-merchants.
 This process would not require any additional charges such as VAT or any Tax Identification Numbers.
-This step has allowed digital inclusion at the lowest level of trade in Bangladesh and is being seen as the first step in creating financial inclusion at the root level traders.
+This step has allowed digital inclusion at the lowest level of trade in Bangladesh and is being seen as the first step in creating financial inclusion at the root level of traders.

-- Mobile Financial Services: Bkash and Nagad have led the way in integrating their services in almost all services to facilitate contactless payments.
-Bkash focused on its service of payment through QR codes, collaborated with Uber to promote safer travelling, integrated payments of new services such as insurance premiums under their platform to drive the digital payment change in consumers.
-Bkash also launched an anti money laundering solution named AML360 to combat the security concerns that go hand in hand with increased digital payments.
-Another major player, Nagad brought down its cash out charges to BDT 9.99 per BDT 1,000 in response to the increased demand from the pandemic to grab a larger share of the market.
-It has also brought new cashback offers on shopping to entice more consumers in joining their ecosystem.
+Mobile Financial Services: Bkash and Nagad have led the way in integrating their services in almost all services to facilitate contactless payments.
+Bkash focused on its service of payment through QR codes, collaborated with Uber to promote safer traveling, and integrated payments of new services such as insurance premiums under their platform to drive the digital payment change in consumers.
+Bkash also launched an anti-money laundering solution named AML360 to combat the security concerns that go hand in hand with increased digital payments.
+Another major player, Nagad brought down its cash-out charges to BDT 9.99 per BDT 1,000 in response to the increased demand from the pandemic to grab a larger share of the market.
+It has also brought new cashback offers on shopping to entice more consumers in joining its ecosystem.

-- Banks and Other Financial Institutions: Besides multifaceted steps from Bangladesh bank, different local banks and financing companies have stepped up to embrace the change.
-For Example: IPDC financing collaborated with IBM to launch Bangladesh’s first Distributed Ledger Technology platform, Orjon.
+Banks and Other Financial Institutions: Besides multifaceted steps from Bangladesh banks, different local banks and financing companies have stepped up to embrace the change.
+For Example, IPDC financing collaborated with IBM to launch Bangladesh’s first Distributed Ledger Technology platform, Orjon.
 This platform is currently being used to keep track of pension records of primary school teachers of Bangladesh.
-Even without innovations like that of IPDC, banks and financial institutions have been quick to adapt to new opportunities and provide good service in the pandemic.
+Even without innovations like that of IPDC, banks and financial institutions have been quick to adapt to new opportunities and provide good service during the pandemic.

-- Businesses: Most popular super shops were quick to set up online POS as soon as the pandemic started in Bangladesh.
-They built easy-to-use websites and allowed multi methods of payment for the consumers.
+Businesses: Most popular super shops were quick to set up online POS as soon as the pandemic started in Bangladesh.
+They built easy-to-use websites and allowed multi-methods of payments for the consumers.
 Besides, businesses on social media sites have also used digital payment methods and contributed further to the ecosystem.